What is Cold cutting?

 Cold cutting benefits – Safety Tools Allmet

 Safety Tools Allmet Cold cutting and Weld Removal Discs are very durable.
 With an experienced user, our discs will cut and mill approximately 12 meters in length and 8 to 12mm deep if a helping system is used.
-Such as Cutting Guide Compact, Pendulum Arm, or the Cutting Guide Jr. The lifespan of the disc more than doubles.
-The water from the water control box acts as a lubricant to add life to our discs.
+Such as the Cutting Guide Compact, Pendulum Arm, or the Cutting Guide Jr. The lifespan of the disc more than doubles.
+The water from the water control box is a lubricant to add life to our discs.
 It also brings the cutting solutions down to an Atex T4 rating.
 (135℃)